andyatkinson/andyatkinson.github.io/_posts/2014-01-02-postgres-for-the-busy-mysql-developer.markdown

 tags: [MySQL, PostgreSQL, Productivity, Databases]
 ---

 For a new project I will be using PostgreSQL.
-I have more experience with MySQL at this point so I wanted to quickly learn about PostgreSQL and port over some of the skills I have.
+I have more experience with MySQL so I wanted to quickly learn about PostgreSQL and port over some of the skills I have.

 #### Roles

 Permissions are managed with "roles".
 To see all roles, type `\du`.
-A Superuser is created that is the same as my login user.
 To see the privileges for all tables, run `\l`.
 Here is a [list of privileges](http://www.postgresql.org/docs/9.0/static/sql-grant.html).

 #### Working with Rails